scriptotek/alma-newbooks-db/readme.md

     $ npm install
     $ npm run prod

-Copy `.env.example` to `.env` and edit it to include your database connection configuration.
+Copy `.env.example` to `.env` and edit it to include your database connection configuration and an Alma API key from [Developer Network](https://developers.exlibrisgroup.com) (If you use SAML login, it needs read access to both Analytics and Users, otherwise just Analytics.
+In the future, access to Bibs might also be needed).
 Then create the database tables using:

     $ php artisan migrate